kornysietsma/korny-info-blog/_posts/2022-10-13-new-polyglot-releases.html.markdown

 I have a long-term plan to rework the whole Voronoi layout tool - that's probably the next thing on my list.
 But I'd love feedback if people are using this - what is good?
 What sucks?
 What would you like to see?

-This blog has Disqus comments, but honestly I don't read them much - probably better to chat to me on [twitter](https://twitter.com/kornys) or [mastodon](https://hachydon.io/@Korny) or face to face!
+Feel free to chat to me on [Mastodon](https://hachyderm.io/@korny) or [Bluesky](https://bsky.app/profile/korny.sietsma.com) or face to face!
 Or you can raise issues on github for specific bugs.